 Once the absolute leader, Facebook eventually took a step back, giving way to Instagram and TikTok.
 With an astounding 1.65 billion downloads to date, TikTok has become the ultimate obsession for schoolers.
 But what is it, and why are kids obsessed with this app?
 Let’s find out.

 Table Of Contents

 What Is TikTok?

 TikTok is a comparatively new social media app that allows users to browse endless feed video content.
 The app originated from a lip-synching site Musical.ly launched in 2014.
 In 2018, it was purchased by ByteDance and became TikTok — a Chinese social media app as we recognize it today.

-Unfortunately, TikTok isn’t good enough in filtering content, so kids are imposed to the danger of running into inappropriate videos.
+Unfortunately, TikTok isn’t good enough at filtering content, so kids are exposed to the danger of running into inappropriate videos.